Welcome to today's edition of the Rush 24-7 podcast.

 It's just not that big a deal because it didn't change the circumstances that make people's lives.

-You can't put Obama or Sama's blood in your gas tank.
+You can't put Obama, Osama's blood in your gas tank.

-It's just that it doesn't have you know it has nothing to do with the value of your house.
+It doesn't have, you know, it has nothing to do with the value of your house.

 But it has changed a lot of things in the media.

-This is this is how far they are willing to go to build this no experience, least qualified guy in whatever room he walks into, Barack Obama up into something larger than Patton and MacArthur and Lincoln combined.
+Gallup, this is how far they are willing to go to build this no-experience, least qualified guy in whatever room he walks into, Barack Obama, up into something larger than Patton and MacArthur and Lincoln combined.

-What kind of fools did they think we are?
+What kind of fools do they think we are?

 That is patently ridiculous.

-But if you stop to think about it, it might inspire Obama to start tracking down and killing more terrorists if that's what'll drive up his poll numbers on the economy.
+But if you stop to think about it, it might inspire Obama to start tracking down and killing more terrorists if that's what will drive up his poll numbers on the economy.

-Remember when Dick Gephardt was saying for every hundred-point drop in the stock market, we pick up a seat in the house?
+Remember when Dick Gephardt was saying, for every 100-point drop on the stock market, we pick up a seat in the House?

 Well, for every terrorist kill with a double tap, we pick up two points in our approval numbers.